Computation of $\langle \Phi^2\rangle$ and quantum fluxes at the polar interior of a spinning black hole: The analytic extension variant

 where $r_*$ is as given in Eq.~\eqref{eq:rstarKerr}.

 These expressions for $\eta_0$ and $\Phi_0$ seem to match the oscillation we find numerically.

-The oscillation cancellation procedure, which accommodates an exponentially growing amplitude, constitutes of taking averages with suitable weights.
+The oscillation cancellation procedure, which accommodates an exponentially growing amplitude, constitutes of taking averages with suitable weights (which sum to 1).
 In our case, the suitable self cancellation operator for a function $f\left(x\right)$ that behaves like $\propto e^{\eta x}e^{(2\pi x)i/\tilde{\lambda}}$ is

 where $\Delta x$ is a chosen increment.

 We typically take this operator with $\Delta x=\tilde{\lambda}/2$.
 The weights were chosen such that with that $\Delta x$, a pure exponentially-growing oscillation $e^{\eta x}e^{(2\pi x)i/\tilde{\lambda}}$ is fully cancelled in one application of the operator.
 If $\Delta x$ is not exactly (i.e. slightly deviating from) $\tilde{\lambda}/2$, the operator still acts to damp the oscillation and yields the same result (even if less efficiently, in the sense that more applications of the operator are needed, hence also a larger range of modes as each repetition shortens the original list by $\Delta x$).
 Also, note that in our case, the function is not purely of the form $e^{\eta x}e^{(2\pi x)i/\tilde{\lambda}}$ but multiplied by certain powers of the variable $x$.
 In this case, as discussed for the self cancellation operator of Eq.~\eqref{eq:osc_canc_Delta_x}, applying the operator $O_{\tilde{\lambda}/2}^{\text{exp}}$ does not fully cancel the growing oscillation (but still acts to significantly damp it at each application).
 The justification for using this operator is similar to that of the standard oscillation cancellation; see the very brief discussion around Eq.~\eqref{eq:osc_canc_Delta_x}.
 That is, the procedure is constructed to be justified for the accumulation function, building on the concept of a generalized integral, but it can be translated into a similar procedure for the integrand function itself.\footnote{The procedure for the integrand function (rather than accumulation function) involves various subtleties.
 In particular, in order to preserve the value of the integral, we attach a zero vector as long as the original $\omega$ vector to the beginning of the original integrand, prior to any application of $O_{\tilde{\lambda}/2}^{\text{exp}}$.
 That is, we first double the original $\omega$ range -- the first copy is set to be identically zero and the second copy is the original integrand.
 The oscillation cancellation procedure is then applied on this lengthened integrand function.
 Notably, although the processed integrand function depends on the specifics of the oscillation cancellation procedure applied (i.e. the number of operations performed with a certain $\Delta x$), the resulting integral remains invariant. }